kimmo1019/hicGAN/README.md

 ```shell
 git clone https://github.com/kimmo1019/hicGAN
 ```
-Installation has been tested in a Linux/MacOS platform.
+Installation has been tested in a Linux/MacOS platform with python2.7.

 # Instructions
 We provide detailed step-by-step instructions for running hicGAN model for reproducing the results in the original paper and inferring high resolution Hi-C data of your own interst.